Duck15/TerraAngel/README.md

 <h2>
 Updating
 </h2>
+Warning:I do not really to finish the update with powershell version,please chenk it by yourself.

 To update the client and pull any changes, run `fast_update.bat`

-Then run `fast_compile.bat` to build the updated client
+Then run `fast.ps1 -Update` to build the updated client

 <h2>
 Development